National Energy Efficiency Forum:

 Australia is at the back of the pack, and it leaves us more exposed to skyrocketing energy costs then we need to be.
 But it doesn't have to be that way.

-German expert Christoph von Speßhardt is the keynote speaker at the National Energy Efficiency Forum on Tuesday 6 March, in Sydney.
+German expert Christoph von Speßhardt was the keynote speaker at the National Energy Efficiency Forum on Tuesday 6 March, in Sydney.

 Christoph is a passionate advocate for the role of the demand side in the energy transition underway around the world.
 He is Vice-Chairman of Germany's peak body for energy efficiency, the German Business Initiative for Energy Efficiency.
 He is also Group Director, Public Affairs & Strategy at Knauf Group, a world leading manufacturer of building products.